ChandlerXiandeYang/USL_unification/README.md

-# How to use the code to verify the ouput in the Manuscript?
+# How to Use the Code to Verify the Ouput in the Manuscript?

 The file "Code_and_its_output_for_the_manuscript.qmd" contains all code for the manuscript "Specification Limit Normalization for Nonparametric Process Capability Analysis and Its Applciation in Cleaning Validation with AI-Enabled Monitoring Models".